s-louis66/profile-mock2/README.md

 # profile-mock2
-This is another profile website I sort of made.
-I started it to simply familiarize myself with wordpress and learn to create a custom theme in wordpress.
+This is another profile website I sort of made that is focused on creating a custom wordpress theme and to familiarize with the XAMPP app, PHP language and Wordpress in general.
+This was made from the original theme on the bootstrap- getting-started repository.